mtremsal/fly-machines-proxy-demo/README.md

 ## Findings and Sharp Edges

+For the most part, this was surprisingly straightforward:

+* [vs CDN] Getting all users on a single shared VM buys us low-latency and high-volume updates, without having to rely on a quirky serverless storage service.
-For the most part, this was surprisingly straightforward to setup.
-In particular, working with full VMs at the edge provides a lot of flexibility in terms of architecture, such as letting us run whatever runtime and library we're familiar with.
-We didn't have to punch holes through firewalls and security groups to get instances to talk to each other.
-Relying on the Fly-Replay Header removed the need to run our own proxy or a service mesh.
-Getting all users on a single gameserver to share a full VM buys us low-latency and high-volume updates.
+* [vs CDN & FaaS] Working with full VMs at the edge provides a lot of flexibility in terms of architecture, such as letting us run whatever runtime and library we're familiar with.
+* [vs CDN & FaaS] We were able to test our code locally and iterate quickly, without having to push it to a serverless infra each time.
+* [vs FaaS & PaaS & IaaS] We didn't have to punch holes through firewalls and security groups to get regions to talk to each other.
+* [vs PaaS & IaaS] Relying on the Fly-Replay Header removed the need to run our own proxy or a service mesh.

 While we didn't run into them, let's keep in mind the limitations listed in the announcement post for [Fly Machines](https://fly.io/blog/fly-machines/#how-fly-machines-will-frustrate-you-the-emotional-cost-of-simplicity), most notably that stopped machines aren't guaranteed to be available again and aren't fully free.